coderanger/rackspace_devex_jobs/windows-dot-net.md

 Working effectively as a remote employee in a collaborative environment, especially on open-source software, is an absolute must-have skill.

+**This position is available to remote (US) workers and can additionally include relocation to one of Rackspace's US offices in Austin TX, San Antonio TX, San Francisco, CA or Blacksburg, VA**

 ### Ideal candidates:

 * Experience architecting and building an application in the current Windows & .NET ecosystem.
 Candidates with experience deploying such an application to modern clouds are strongly preferred.
 * Bonus points for skills with one or more languages such as .NET, Java, PHP, Python, Ruby, Go Javascript.
 * Experience creating Visual Studio Add-ins
 * Exposure to OpenStack and the Rackspace Cloud is hugely advantageous or equivalent (AWS, Azure/Hyper-V)
 * Experience with configuration automation tools such as Ansible, Puppet and/or Chef or similar technologies